OWASP/wstg/document/4-Web_Application_Security_Testing/03-Identity_Management_Testing/04-Testing_for_Account_Enumeration_and_Guessable_User_Account.md

 Again, we can guess a username from the information received from an LDAP query or from Google information gathering, for example, from a specific domain.
 Google can help to find domain users through specific queries or through a simple shell script or tool.

-> by enumerating user accounts, you risk locking out accounts after a predefined number of failed probes (based on application policy).
+> By enumerating user accounts, you risk locking out accounts after a predefined number of failed probes (based on application policy).
 Also, sometimes, your IP address can be banned by dynamic rules on the application firewall or Intrusion Prevention System.

 ### Gray-Box Testing